Simple Prostatectomy – Robotic Assisted Enucleation

 - Infection.

-- Prolonged hospital stay.
+- Prolonged hospital stays.

 - Retrograde ejaculation in more than 90% of patients.
-Therefore if you have not completed your family, this procedure is not for you unless absolutely necessary.
+Therefore, if you have not completed your family, this procedure is not for you unless absolutely necessary.

 - Infertility as a result of the retrograde ejaculation.